 Illinois Office of the Governor (Home Page)

 Illinois Gov. J.B.
 Pritzker issued an executive order that "suspends sections in the Illinois Code of Civil Procedure that permit the service of a garnishment summons, wage deduction summons, or a citation to discover assets on a consumer debtor or consumer garnishee.
 It shall not be construed to apply to domestic support obligations or relieving a debtor of any liability."
-This executive order is in effect for the same duration as the governor's disaster proclamation for Illinois filed on April 1, 2020 and in effect for at least 30 days.
+The order was extended through July 26, 2020, along with several other COVID-19 regulations in place.

-The state's stay at home order and non-essential business operations executive order has been modified to allow for some limited businesses to begin opening while being extended through May 30, 2020.
+The state's stay at home order and non-essential business operations executive order was previously modified to allow for some limited businesses to begin opening while being extended through May 30, 2020.

 ACA International has confirmed that the Illinois Department of Financial and Professional Regulation – Division of Financial Institutions guidance for licensed entities in applies to all licensed agencies, not just those located within state.